The Story of the AntiMethod - Why Being "Anti" is Pro-You

 Why We’re So "Anti"

 Now you know where the name came from.
-I didn’t want anyone to think this was another shiny new “innovative” method.
+Plus, I didn’t want anyone to think this was another shiny new “innovative” method.
 In fact, as a marketer, I see the plethora of English teaching methods as proof that none of them work.
 Have you ever heard of universities advertising their “unique” method of teaching?
 Harvard doesn’t say, “We use the Harvard method to make you a lawyer.”
 And believe me, they would if they could.

 The AntiMethod is built on a few simple, common-sense ideas.
 They’re not revolutionary (unless you’re an ESL teacher), and they didn’t require a PhD in philology to figure out.